 Will busing to and from school be offered?

 Minnesota Central bus company will be providing bus transportation to Grove!
 We anticipate a school day of about 9:00am to 4:00pm.
 MACS will provide transportation for all students in District 834, and we are actively pursuing added coverage for surrounding areas at pick-up points.

 How can I support MACS financially or otherwise?

 Thank you!
-Because of your financial and volunteer support, we are well on our way, and are working on our 501(c)3 nonprofit status.
-To contribute money now, please send your check to: Marine Area Community School, PO Box 178, Marine on St Croix, MN 55047.
+We have our 501(c)3 nonprofit status.
+To contribute money by check now, please send your check to: Marine Area Community School, PO Box 178, Marine on St Croix, MN 55047.
+Or, donate online!